KratosMultiphysics/Kratos/INSTALL.md

 $Env:PATH+=";C:/Kratos/bin/Release/libs"
 ```

-Or set them permanently using the  <span style="color:red">Edit the system environtment variables </span> option in the Control panel.
+Or set them permanently using the  **Edit the system environment variables** option in the Control panel.

 You can then test your compilation by executing an example script or trying to import the python module